ethereum/populus/docs/tutorial.part-2.rst

 .. note::

-  To stop geth, go the terminal where it's running, and type Ctrl+C. If it's runs as a daemon, use ``kill INT <pid>``, where pid is the geth process id.
+  To stop geth, go the terminal where it's running, and type Ctrl+C. If it runs as a daemon, use ``kill INT <pid>``, where pid is the geth process id.